Paul C. Perrine, Dean of Students, Ext. 3800

 This policy provides members of the Warren Wilson College community, including guests and visitors, with the ability to file a report of interpersonal violence in a safe and respectful way, as well as the ability for students to respond to a report in a safe and respectful way.
 People who experience interpersonal violence have the right to decide whether or not to file an anonymous, informal or formal report, or no report at all.
 The policy that follows applies to situations in which interpersonal violence has been committed by a student.
 For information on interpersonal violence committed by staff, faculty or supervisors, see the section at the end of the policy entitled “Interpersonal Violence by a College Employee.”

-If you would like to provide feedback regarding this policy, you can do so by contacting the Director of The RISE Project, the Dean of Students, or the Title IX Coordinator.
+If you would like to provide feedback regarding this policy, you can do so by contacting the Director of the Center for Gender and Relationships, the Dean of Students, or the Title IX Coordinator.

 The best way to obtain consent is verbally.
 Discussing sexual activity with a person you want to have sex with and obtaining consent to engage in the same form of sexual activity will ensure that boundaries and desires are known.